KevinBelien/ngx-emoji-picker-docs/docs/components/button.md

 ```

 ## States
 The button component provides various configuration options to control how it responds to user interactions.
 You can disable specific interaction states such as hover, focus, and active, or fully disable the button.
-This section demonstrates how the button behaves with different state configurations.

 <ShowcaseCard  src="https://chitchat-showcase.netlify.app/button-states" width="100%" height="105px"></ShowcaseCard>